-The Costa del Sol is a famous tourist destination because the coastline is blessed with many stretches of good quality beaches coupled with a fantastic all-year-round weather and climate.
+The Costa del Sol is a famous tourist destination because it has a coastline that is blessed with many stretches of good quality beaches coupled with a fantastic all-year-round weather and climate.

 Because of this many huge tourist resorts have been built up as well as many world-class marinas and golf courses making this one of Europe’s premier choices for a holiday destination.
 Water sports such as scuba-diving, wind-surfing and snorkelling are especially popular.